 - 1. Design an algorithm for performing the security-related transformation.
 The algorithm should be such that an opponent cannot defeat its purpose - 2.
 Generate the secret information to be used with the algorithm - 3.
 Develop methods for the distribution and sharing of the secret information - 4.
-Specify a protocol to be used by the two principals that makes use of the security algorithm and the secret information to achieve a particular security service should not have access to that data
+Specify a protocol to be used by the two principals that makes use of the security algorithm and the secret information to achieve a particular security service various other threats to information system like unwanted access still exist.